You will LOVE eating these delicious classic Southern buttermilk biscuits for breakfast… big and tall, big and soft, and big on flavor!

 The finished biscuits should come out of the oven, with some nice height and soft layers!

-They are fantastic topped with butter and some jam (this is with some of my homemade raspberry jam!).
+These buttermilk biscuits taste fantastic topped with butter and some jam (this is with some of my homemade raspberry jam!).
 Delicious!

 They are also fantastic smothered in thick, homemade gravy.
 Here’s my recipe for Southern Bacon Gravy (for biscuits).
 Lip-smackin’ GOOD!

-However you enjoy eating homemade biscuits (with jam, gravy or plain), I really think you will LOVE these delicious buttery biscuits!
+However you enjoy eating homemade biscuits (with jam, gravy or plain), I really think you will LOVE these delicious buttery buttermilk biscuits!

 Have a great day!
 I am grateful my husband and I were recently able to visit Victoria, BC for a weekend getaway (for my birthday).
 It was good to have an adventure together, see new sights, enjoy great food, each other’s company, etc., but it was sure good to come back to our home sweet home in the beautiful Pacific Northwest!
 For all of those blessings, I am thankful.